 In British company law, from 1844 companies could incorporate following new legal procedures open to all.
 However, this form of incorporation did not provide protection for shareholders, for the corporation could sue its members to pay its debts.
 In 1855 further legislation introduced limited liability for shareholders.
 A legal ruling in 1897 confirmed the principle that a corporation is something different from its members.
 If the company ceased to be able to pay its debts, shareholders were not obliged to meet those debts: in fact, no one had that responsibility.

 Sir John Hicks has summarised the extraordinary situation created for shareholders by the 1855 Act: 'The shareholder in a company with limited liability is an anomalous animal.
 He has the rights of ownership, without responsibilities of ownership.
 His admission was a major departure from the age-old principles of property and contract on which the growth of trade and industry, up to the time of his appearance, had depended'.
-The legal structure was now in place to make possible the modem corporation with anonymous shareholders and global reach.
+The legal structure was now in place to make possible the modern corporation with anonymous shareholders and global reach.

 Apparent advantages of limited liability

 The prevalence of limited liability companies suggests that they bring important economic advantages.
 They are said to contribute both to the rate of economic growth, and to equitable distribution of the benefits of that growth, for several reasons.

 First, limited liability encourages owners of capital to buy shares as it reduces risk in case of corporate default.
 This is thought to lead to increased capital supply, thus making it easier for companies to generate wealth and employment.
 It also shifts resources away from interest-bearing instruments (i.e. loans) into equities where risk is shared more fairly between capital provider and user.
 This gives a further boost to enterprise.